-China unveiled its draft of Personal Data Protection Law for public consultation Oct.
+China unveiled its draft of the Personal Information Protection Law for public consultation Oct.
 21, 2020.
-Taking a closer look at the draft PDPL, it is easy to see many provisions in it are inspired by the EU General Data Protection Regulation.
+Taking a closer look at the draft PIPL, it is easy to see many provisions in it are inspired by the EU General Data Protection Regulation.

-The draft PDPL also specifically provides various data protection principles, including transparency, fairness, purpose limitation, data minimization, limited retention, data accuracy and accountability.
+The draft PIPL also specifically provides various data protection principles, including transparency, fairness, purpose limitation, data minimization, limited retention, data accuracy and accountability.

 Extraterritorial application of law